-To-do: The very first step on your path to become a spiritual leader is looking like one.
-First you should wear clothes that will represent spirituality in your local (or tighter virtual) community.
-For example if you do martial arts or QiGong, you should wear Chinese silk clothing at all times.
-If you are onto Buddhism, it is time to don those orange garments.
+To-do: The very first step on your path to becoming a spiritual leader is looking like one.
+First, you should wear clothes that will represent spirituality in your local (or tighter virtual) community.
+For example, if you do martial arts or QiGong, you should wear Chinese silk clothing at all times.
+If you are into Buddhism, it is time to don those orange garments.
 For any religions, start with displaying any relevant symbols visibly and loudly, besides any obvious pieces of body wear.
 Later on, when your perspective broadens (along with your growing follower base), you may change your paradigm or even invent your own style, but it is important to remember, to always show your “spirituality” outwardly, as much as you can manage.

 2. Claim to be a spiritual master